FleekHQ/fleek-docs/docs/internet-computer-hosting/domain-management.md

     As of May 2021, we've upgraded our DNS custom domain configuration to unlock extra CDN features, automatic and scalable DDOS protection, and other perks like perma-caching for all sites/apps using DNS names on Fleek.
 This new setup requires that your DNS service/provider supports ANAME records.

     If you set up your DNS domain before May 2021, you can migrate to this new configuration.
-See the section "Migrating to New DNS Configuration".
+See the section "Upgrading to New DNS Configuration".

 ## Adding a Custom Domain